lukstafi/ppx_minidebug/README.md

 - Optional infixes `_rt_` and `_rtb_` add a first-class module argument to a function, and unpack it as `module Debug_runtime` for the scope of the function.
   - `_rt_` uses the module type `Minidebug_runtime.Debug_runtime`.
   - `_rtb_` uses the module type `Minidebug_runtime.PrintBox_runtime`.
-  - This functionality is "one use only": it applies only to the nearest function inside the extension point, as long as there are no intervening (non-function) let-bindings between the start of the extension point and the function.
+  - This functionality is "one use only": it applies only to the function the extension point is attached to.
 - Representation and printing mechanism: `_pp`, `_show`, recommended: `_sexp`
   - `_pp` is currently most restrictive as it requires the type of a value to be an identifier.
 The identifier is converted to a `pp_` printing function, e.g. `pp_int`.
   - `_show` converts values to strings via the `%show` extension provided by `deriving.show`: e.g. `[%show: int list]`.